bitcoin/bips/bip-0039/bip-0039-wordlists.md

 1. Words are 4-8 characters long
 2. No accents or special characters.
-3. Words are not contained in any wordlist
-4. No words already used in other language mnemonic sets (english, italian, french, spanish, czech, portuguese)
+3. No words already used in other language mnemonic sets (english, italian, french, spanish, czech, portuguese)
-5. Words can be uniquely determined by the first 3 letters.
+4. Words can be uniquely determined by the first 3 letters.
-6. All words have a Damerau–Levenshtein distance of at least 3 of any other word on the list.
+5. All words have a Damerau–Levenshtein distance of at least 3 of any other word on the list.